pojntfx/invaentory/README.md

 ## Acknowledgements

 - This project would not have been possible were it not for [@digineo](https://github.com/digineo)'s [go-ping](https://github.com/digineo/go-ping) package; be sure to check it out too!
-- All the rest of the authors who worked on the dependencies used!
-Thanks a lot!

 ## Contributing